 Kinou tsukutte ageta kara kyou wa kimi no ban dayo!

-I already did it yesterday, so today it's your turn!
+I already did that yesterday, so today it’s your turn!

 Morau

-もらう - The morau is used when you receive something from someone, from the receiver's point of view.
+もらう – Morau is used when receiving something from someone, from the perspective of the receiver.

-But how so?
-We can compare in English:
+But what does that mean?
+We can compare it in Portuguese:

 • I received a book from Lucas;

-While in the case of kureru and ageru the (giver) gives to the (receiver), using morau we give the idea of the (receiver) receiving from (giver).
-In the case of morau, we invert recipient with donor.
+While in the case of kureru and ageru the (giver) gives to the (receiver), using morau we give the idea of the (receiver) receiving from the (giver).
+In the case of morau, we reverse the recipient with the giver.

 Example sentences: